rpm-software-management/rpm/docs/manual/tags.md

 Filerequire   | 5002 | string array | Per file dependency capabilities required by the corresponding files.
 Instfilenames | 5040 | string array | Per file paths installed from the package, calculated from the path triplet and file status info.

-Longfilesizes | Per file sizes in 64bit format regardless of underlying storage size.
-Note overlap with the concrete Longfilesizes tag.
-Always use this to access file sizes.
+These tags provide 64bit values regardless of underlying storage size.
+They return the value of the concrete tag if present or the value of the corresponding  32bit tag as an 64bit value.
+Always use these to access the sizes.
+See [Large File support](large_files.md) for details.

-Longarchivesize | Archive size in 64bit format regardless of underlying storage size.
-Note overlap with the concrete Longarchivesize tag.
-Always use this to access archive size.
-Longsize | Uncompressed size in 64bit format regardless of underlying storage size.
-Note overlap with the concrete Longsize tag.
-Always use this to access uncompressed size.
-Longsigsize | Header+payload size in 64bit format regardless of underlying storage size.
-Note overlap with the concrete Longsigsize tag.
-Always use this to access header+payload size.
+Longfilesizes | Per file sizes in 64bit format Longarchivesize | Archive size in 64bit format Longsize | Uncompressed size in 64bit format Longsigsize | Header+payload size in 64bit format

 Origfilenames         | 5007 | string array | Original Filenames in relocated packages.
 Providenevrs          | 5042 | string array | Formatted `name [op version]` provide dependency strings.